hmlendea/gfn-electron/README.md

 ## Manual Installation

  - Go to the [latest release](https://github.com/hmlendea/gfn-electron/releases/latest).
- - Download the specific file that best fits your disto.
+ - Download the specific file that best fits your distro.

 ***Note**: Manual installations are possible but not supported.
 Please use the flatpak version if you have any trouble with the manual installation!*